Fahmula/nexus-tuner/README.md

 [![Latest Release](https://img.shields.io/github/v/release/Fahmula/nexus-stream?style=for-the-badge&logo=github)](https://github.com/Fahmula/nexus-stream/releases/latest)
 [![License](https://img.shields.io/github/license/Fahmula/nexus-stream?style=for-the-badge)](https://github.com/Fahmula/nexus-stream/blob/main/LICENSE)

 NexusStream is a smart, self-hosted IPTV proxy that empowers you to aggregate multiple M3U sources into a single, stable, and feature-rich playlist for your clients (like Plex, Jellyfin, or Emby).
-It solves common IPTV pain points by introducing powerful features like reliable parallel stream initiation, provider-level concurrent stream limiting, and intelligent session management, all controlled through an intuitive web interface.
+It solves common IPTV pain points by introducing powerful features like seamless configuration with previews, multiple channel sources, parallel stream initiation, automatic source priority by stream quality, provider-level concurrent stream limiting, and intelligent session management, all controlled through an intuitive web interface.

 ## Key Features

 *   **M3U Aggregation:** Combine multiple IPTV provider playlists into one unified and consistent channel lineup.
+Each provider can be configured with their maximum concurrent streams, which NexusStream will manage intelligently.
+*   **Web-Based UI:** A modern, user-friendly UI to manage providers, create logical channels, map sources, and view application logs.
+Mapping channels has never been easier with automatic suggestions and prefilled data to make the setup process frictionless.
+*   **In-Browser Previews:** Easily preview streams directly in your browser while configuring channels.
+No more guesswork and fiddling with external players to check stream region and language.
+*   **Automatic Quality Monitoring:** NexusStream continuously monitors the health of each source along with its resolution, bitrate, and framerate.
+No more endless tinkering to find the best source, just select them all and NexusStream automatically chooses the highest quality and reliable stream from your configured sources when a channel is requested.
-*   **Reliable & Fast Stream Startup:** When a channel is requested, NexusStream attempts to start multiple mapped sources in parallel (up to the provider's limit).
-It then instantly selects the best healthy stream based on quality and priority, leading to faster and more reliable channel starts.
+*   **Reliable & Fast Stream Startup:** When a channel is requested, NexusStream starts multiple mapped sources in parallel (up to the provider's limit).
+It then instantly selects the best healthy stream based on quality and priority, leading to faster, more reliable, and more consistent channel startup times.
-*   **Concurrent Stream Limiting:** Set a maximum number of simultaneous streams allowed for each provider to prevent account locks or service interruptions.
-*   **Web-Based UI:** A modern, user-friendly interface to manage providers, create logical channels, map sources, and view application logs.
 *   **On-the-Fly HLS Remux:** All streams are processed via FFmpeg to produce a standardized HLS format, maximizing compatibility across a wide range of client devices and applications.
-*   **Ghost Session Cleanup:** Integrates with Emby and Jellyfin to detect and terminate "ghost" streams—FFmpeg processes that are still running after a client has disconnected improperly, freeing up valuable provider slots.
+*   **Ghost Session Cleanup:** Integrates with Emby and Jellyfin to detect and terminate "ghost" streams, FFmpeg processes that are still running after a client has disconnected improperly, freeing up valuable provider slots.

 ## Getting Started